codegram/codeborg/README.md

 ## Scripts

-These are the scripts Codeborg uses:
+These are the `hubot-scripts` Codeborg uses:

 * `auth`
 * `dnsimple`